agiwave/GPTArena/README.md

 Please look into this importent formula again and again.

-1. Attention is just seperating into two einsum, einsum(Q,K) first and einsum(softmax(QK),V) next.
+1. Attention is just seperating into two einsum, einsun(Q,K) first and einsum(softmax(QK),V) next.
 2. There are two upgrade dimension: dqk and t.
 3. t is the same size to l but means that every result is a sum of all input.
 This is Attention key.
 4. dqk is alwayse the same size to d in practice but means that every result C is a sum of a new generated dimension: dqk.
 (In fact, dqk can be diff to d).

 How about softmax in Attention?
 In fact, softmax gave us the things below:

-1. Benifit: Make sure the result will not be two large or two small. sum and mul Q,K first and softmax it will convert it to a weight of V.
+1. Benifit: Make sure the result will not be too large or too small. sum and mul Q,K first and softmax it will convert it to a weight of V.
 2. Weak point: einsum(Q,K) first will generate LxL matrix, that means a O(l)**2 complexcity.

 Another issue is: We sum all value to result, how about the diff of each position of word?
 Haha, in fact, we can add a learnable bias to Q and K. This is the reason we need position embedding.